niravcodes/niravcodes.github.io/_posts/2019-01-05-movies-that-i-watched-when-i-was-sick.md

 I enjoyed this movie a lot more than I thought I would.
 The move is funny, has a comic setting and is fairly interesting.
 Amanda is adorable as Viola; it was pleasant to watch her various antics and expressions.
 Near the very end the story gets a little too cheesy for my taste but of course, cheesy is always better than sad.

-I'd love to watch _She's The Man_ again someday.
+Definitely goes on my list of movies to watch when sick.

 # You've Got Mail